eggheadio-projects/advanced-sql-for-professional-developers/exercises/06-filter-data.md

 # Filter Data

 ## 01.
-Return all the users that are female and in their 20's that have purchased more than 100 products.

-Hint: You'll need to filter agregate and row data.
+Your goal is to return all female users in their 20's that have purchased more than 100 products.
+You will need to filter aggregate and row data.

 ## 02.
 What other ways can you filter this data?